 With his years of experience, Mr. Monnat is also frequently in demand to teach other lawyers at national legal conferences and to provide expert news commentary for national broadcasts, appearing on at least NBC’s The Today Show, CNN, CBS Morning News, CBS 48 Hours, Fox News and Court TV.

 Dan Monnat has been listed as one of the “Top 100" lawyers in the Missouri-Kansas edition of Super Lawyers for more than 15 years, and named one of the “Top 10” lawyers in Missouri & Kansas from 2018-2022.
-He has been listed in Best Lawyers in America® for 35 years.
+He has been listed in Best Lawyers in America® for more than 35 years.

 Dan Monnat co-founded Monnat & Spurrier, Chartered, in 1985.
 Mr. Monnat is licensed to practice before the United States Supreme Court, the United States Court of Appeals for the Tenth Circuit, the federal and state courts of Kansas and Nebraska and the federal courts of Colorado, Missouri (W.D) and Michigan (E.D).